ShohninDmitriy/moonraker/docs/configuration.md

 ## `[Timelapse]`
 Generate Timelapse of a Print

-This Plugin depends on FFMPEG and mjpegstreamer installed on the System which is preinstalled in MainsailOs and FluidPI.
+This Component depends on FFMPEG and mjpegstreamer installed on the System which is preinstalled in MainsailOs and FluidPI.
 If not you can install it manually using this Guide: https://github.com/cncjs/cncjs/wiki/Setup-Guide:-Raspberry-Pi-%7C-MJPEG-Streamer-Install-&-Setup-&-FFMpeg-Recording#mjpeg-streamer-install--setup